alikahwaji/SDV503-Lab-Seven-21/README.md

 ## :page_facing_up: Lab Seven Description

-:arrow_right: List all Data types in C# provide your own examples and primitive and non primitive data types in c#.
+:arrow_right: List all Data types in C# provide your own examples and primitive and non primitive Data types in C#.
+(Use your journal MD file)

 :arrow_right: Compare JavaSCript Data Types and C# Data Types with examples.
+(Use your journal MD file)

 ## :books: Resources